Florida Elections For Governor And U.S. Senate Heading For Recount

 As soon as Democrats sent their best Election stealing lawyer, Marc Elias, to Broward County they miraculously started finding Democrat votes.
 Don’t worry, Florida - I am sending much better lawyers to expose the FRAUD!— Donald J. Trump (@realDonaldTrump) November 9, 2018

-In Florida's governors' race, a congressman allied with Trump, Republican U.S. Rep. Ron DeSantis, is facing off against Andrew Gillum, the Democratic Mayor of Tallahassee.
-DeSantis' lead has narrowed to .41 percentage points.
+In the race for governor, a congressman allied with Trump, Republican U.S. Rep. Ron DeSantis, is facing off against Andrew Gillum, the Democratic Mayor of Tallahassee.
+DeSantis' lead has narrowed to .41 percentage points — about 33,000 votes.

 Gillum initially conceded the race on election night, but as the voting results narrowed, asked that every vote be counted.